Lexpedite/blawx/blawx/util/README.md

 generator is not used to generate Blawx's workspace, or toolbox, because the workspace is always blank to start, and the toolbox includes nested and customized drawers, neither of which can be built inside BDT.

-## LDAP.pl

-LDAP.pl is a more complicated version of the defeasibility library that is provided for reference when we eventually upgrade ldap.py.